Published by Christina Riley. Last Updated on February 15, 2024.

 My room was on the top floor, granting me stunning views of Uptown Charlotte.
-Despite its location at the center of the city, I didn’t hear any noise and was able to fall asleep quickly after a long day of exploring.
+Despite its location at the center of the city, I didn’t hear any noise and could fall asleep quickly after a long day of exploring.

-The beds were very comfy and the pillows absolutely perfect.
-I make a note of that as I’ve stayed in some hotels that offer “premium bedding” that often fall flat—but not at The Dunhill!
+The beds were very comfy, and the pillows absolutely perfect.
+I make a note of that as I’ve stayed in some hotels in Charlotte, NC, that offer “premium bedding” that often falls flat—but not at The Dunhill!

-I got a solid 8 hours of sleep, which, as a working mom with a toddler, felt like a lifetime of rest.
+As a working mom with a toddler, I got a solid 8 hours of sleep, which felt like a lifetime of rest.

 Dining at The Asbury was a treat.
 At the time of my visit in 2020, they had expanded onto the sidewalk for outdoor dining.
-My meals were absolutely delicious, and I even contemplated the half-price bottles of wine that were on special that Wednesday!
+My meals were absolutely delicious, and I even contemplated the half-price wine bottles on special that Wednesday!

 Overall, The Dunhill exceeded my expectations.
 It was nice being in the heart of Uptown while experiencing a stay in a historic property.
 The newly renovated rooms were spacious, beautiful, and everything that I needed for my mom-cation!